Fall sports are ramping up. Do you know the facts about kids and concussions — and how to keep your little ones safe?

 Of the causes, though, sports remain the most significant.
 But the sport in which they’re most common might surprise you.

-While football seems the likely culprit, female athletes are actually far more likely to experience a concussion, with soccer the most common source of concussions.
+While football seems the likely culprit, female athletes are actually far more likely to experience a concussion, with soccer being the most common source of concussions.

 This is likely due to a combination of factors, with a lack of protective headgear being the most obvious.